crscarbrough/node-api1-project/README.md

 ### Task 1: Project Setup and Submission

 Your assignment page on Canvas should contain instructions for submitting this project.
 If you are still unsure, reach out to School Staff.
+XX

 ### Task 2: Minimum Viable Product